sakra/Tunnel/MANUAL.md

 Configuration Of Remote Controller Kernels
 ------------------------------------------

-### programmatic configuration
+### Programmatic Configuration

-Normally kernel configurations need to be defined interactively in the *Mathematica* front end's Kernel Configuration Options dialog accessible from the Evaluation menu.
+Normally kernel configurations need to be defined interactively in the *Mathematica* front end's Kernel Configuration Options dialog accessible from the `Evaluation` menu.
 The Tunnel package comes with a convenience function `SetupTunnelKernelConfiguration`, which helps you set up persistent controller kernel configurations programmatically.
 The function automatically handles all the nasty details (e.g., MathLink options, kernel file path and quoting) correctly.